-The course will cover: basic principles; general sizing and design; operating parameters; calculation of potential energy, mass balance and environmental gains; characterization/processing of feedstocks and finished products (biogas, steam production, digestate and electricity); calculation and design of the various components; inspection and problem diagnosis; case studies; and practical exercises.
+The course will cover basic principles; general sizing and design; operating parameters; calculation of potential energy, mass balance and environmental gains; characterization/processing of feedstocks and finished products (biogas, steam production, digestate and electricity); calculation and design of the various components; inspection and problem diagnosis; case studies; and practical exercises.

-- Basics: techniques & processes
+- Basics: techniques and processes

-- Regulations, codes & standards
+- Regulations, codes and standards

-- Classification: technologies & process
+- Classification: technologies and process

-- Planning & needs assessment
+- Planning and needs assessment

-- Calculation of mass & energy balance
+- Calculation of mass and energy balance

-- Product utilization & marketing: biogas/compost
+- Product utilization and marketing: biogas/compost

-- Operational control of odor & pathogens
+- Operational control of odor and pathogens

-- Risk & site management
+- Risk and site management

-- Inspection & trouble shooting
+- Inspection and trouble shooting

-- Practical exercises & case studies
+- Practical exercises and case studies